olinml2024/olinml2024.github.io/assignments/assignment05/assignment05.markdown

 Now that you have refreshed on how probabilities can be used as a way of quantifying confidence in predictions, you are ready to learn about the logistic regression algorithm.

 As always, we assume we are given a training set of inputs and outputs.
 As in linear regression we will assume that each of our inputs is a $d$-dimensional vector $\mathbf{x_i}$ and since we are dealing with binary classification, the outputs, $y_i$, will be binary numbers (indicating whether the input belongs to class 0 or 1).
 Our hypothesis functions, $\hat{f}$, output the probability that a given input has an output of 1.
 What's cool is that we can borrow a lot of what we did in the last couple of assignments when we learned about linear regression.
 In fact, all we're going to do in order to make sure that the output of $\hat{f}$ is between 0 and 1 is pass $\mlvec{w}^\top \mlvec{x}$ through a function that ``squashes'' its input so that it outputs a value between 0 and 1.
-This idea is shown graphically in this {% include figure_reference.html fig_num=graphicaldataflow %}.
+This idea is shown graphically in thie following figure.

 {% include figure.html
         img="figures/linearandlogistic.png"